| A common mistake made by newcomers to 7 Card

 the value of the pot just diminished.
 You need to pay extra money,

+with the chance that you're already behind in the hand.
 When I explain this to novices, their first remark is that you

 don't want someone to stay in and draw out on you.
 Valid reasoning,